OHV Mapping Conventions

 The origin of these files means the contours are 20m and don't have all the small reentrants etc, which is fine for MTBO, rogaines and street events.
 The mapping was meant for 1:50,000 and when enlarged to 20,000 you find that eg road bends are somewhat rounded.
 These can be improved, and other detail added, from aerial photos available on the LINZ website.
 These photos have had distortion removed and can be used as templates in OCAD.
 The resolution is a bit grainy for buildings but linear features show up well.
 We can also add details from conventional foot-o maps, taking care to prune the detail.
 Bear in mind that people are going to want to print at smaller scales even than the 20,000.

-3. Maps of Large Urban Parks and Riverside areas, to be printed at scales of 1:7500 and 1:5000.
+3. Maps of Parks and Reserves to be printed at scales of around 1:5000.

 Existing park maps are harder.
 The UHCC/LHCC photos are opened as templates and fitted to the framework and a bit of significant detail traced using temporary lines.
 Then the old maps are opened as templates and everything adjusted to the lines from the photos.
 If the old map is in OCAD already, it may be possible to bring it in chunk by chunk.
 It might be necessary to change its scale and rotate it a bit to get a good fit.
 Or it might be so distorted that everything has to essentially be redrawn.
 After such an exercise it needs to be checked in the field; it makes you wonder whether starting again might be easier!!!

 Here are some of the conventions adopted for fieldwork so far.
 The starting point is of course the ISOM.
 We shouldn't be putting smaller features on the map; rather the opposite - because there are likely to be more features on the ground we may have to be stricter about what the minimum size is!
 This is especially the case for man-made objects.
-A fieldwork scale of 1:4000 is recommended.

-4. Maps of Small Parks and Schools, to be printed at scales of 1:4000 and larger.
+4. Maps of Small Parks and Schools, to be printed at scales of 1:3000 and larger.